Archive for the ‘Doctrine of God’ Category

 Most people feel that they can do something to earn God’s favor.
 However, God cannot be manipulated.
 Nothing can obligate Him to mankind.
 God’s grace is a free gift.
 If you have to do something to earn grace, it can no longer be grace.

-[Earning God's favor is the basis of every other religion in the world.
+[Earning God’s favor is the basis of every other religion in the world.
 Works is the basis of favor for most other people.
-But there is nothing a sinful person can do to earn God's favor.
-C.f. also Rom 11:6 [show]Romans 11:6 [6]But if it is by grace, it is no longer on the basis of works; otherwise grace would no longer be grace.
-(ESV)
+But there is nothing a sinful person can do to earn God’s favor.
+C.f. also Rom 11:6.]

 3. God’s grace is unwanted .